 Create a retro gaming system

-Did you grow up playing retro games like Mario Kart, Zelda and Donkey Kong?
+Did you grow up playing retro games like Mario Kart, Zelda, and Donkey Kong?
 While many iconic titles are likely to be less familiar to the children of today, it’s relatively easy to turn a Raspberry Pi into a retro games console that they’ll love to experiment with.
+Raspberry Pi devices are also the birth platform of Minecraft.
+While it may not be the subject of every course, any good coding for kids curriculum would cite this console as a good resource and practice platform for the Python programming language.

 Teachers can have lots of fun with these kinds of projects too!